 Stocks, shares, and equity:

 to dive into this as a student, you would need to understand how they work or you risk losing your investment.
 The best way is to read financial educative books and attend training or seminars if you can.
 The more you know, the better.
 You can also look for a mentor, preferably a registered financial advisor who is well experienced.
 One thing is certain, if you can crack the stock market while still a student, you would make a lot of money.
-Today, you only need as low as N1,000 to begin.
+Today, you only need as low as N1,000 to start investing your money as a student.

 Invest in low risk Certificate of deposits (CDs):